yanyoulin/Gradio_tutorial/README.md

 def greet(name):
     return "Hello " + name

-# We instantiate the Textbox class
 textbox = gr.Textbox(label="Type your name here:", placeholder="Jessica", lines=2)

 gr.Interface(fn=greet, inputs=textbox, outputs="text").launch()
 ```
 Gradio's interface has three inportant parameters:
 Interface(fn, inputs, outputs, ...)
 * fn: the prediction function that is wrapped by the Gradio interface.
 * inputs: the input component type.
 * outputs: the output component type.

 And this is the result: